cdepillabout/large-file-parser-ng/README.md

 Parsing Large Files
 ====================

-This repository contains a couple executables that show different ways to parse large files.
+This repository contains a couple executables showing different ways to parse large files.

 The two basic techniques are to use lazy IO (which is shown in the "Smart